 Give teachers, learners, parents and whanau the opportunity to contribute toward the success of your Chromebook deployment.
 Involve stakeholders at all stages of the project.
 Ensure that consultation takes place before key decisions are made and that regular feedback occurs.

 If caregivers are expected to contribute toward the cost of the Chromebooks, ensure that the rationale of your decision is communicated clearly.
-Schools cannot compel parents to buy Chromebooks, so plan on having some school-owned devices for students to use.
+Schools cannot compel parents to buy Chromebooks, as outlined in Ministry Circular 2018/01, so plan on having some school-owned devices for students to use.

 Teachers and learners will respond best to a Chromebook deployment if they are well prepared and have appropriate expectations: